-The consumer affiliate of the American Speech-Language-Hearing Association (ASHA), the National Association for Hearing and Speech Action (NAHSA) is the one organization focused solely on meeting that need.
+The consumer affiliate of the American Speech-Language-Hearing Association (ASHA), the National Association for Hearing and Speech Action (NAHSA) is the one organization focused solely on educating the public about communication health.

 Featuring members of ASHA's national network of audiologists and speech-language pathologists, NAHSA-supported initiatives provide the public—moms, dads, caregivers, teachers, and patients—with critical information for addressing and even preventing communication problems.

 Speech-language pathologists (SLPs) work in a variety of settings, including hospitals, clinics and schools.
 Every school district across the United States has an SLP working with students who have a wide range of communication disorders, from stuttering to traumatic brain injury (TBI).

 Audiologists are professionals who evaluate and treat hearing loss, tinnitus, balance, and related disorders, and recommend and provide appropriate treatment including hearing aids, audiologic rehabilitation, and hearing assistive technology systems.
 These are the professionals to look to for hearing screening and testing for individuals of all ages, from the youngest to the oldest patients.

 NAHSA provides an easy way for consumers to find a qualified audiologist or speech-language pathologist through ASHA ProFind.
 The association is working on behalf of the public in other ways as well including